The Pallant Charitable Trust

 Key Trustee:

 Dr. Alan John Thurlow - Appointed as a trustee in 1999.
 Dr. Thurlow served as Organist and Master of the Choristers of Chichester Cathedral from 1980 to 2008.
-He is a Fellow of the Royal College of Organists and the Royal School of Church Music, and received a Lambeth Doctorate from The Archbishop of Canterbury in 2005.
-Dr. Thurlow is also Vice President of the Friends of Cathedral Music and serves as a trustee for several other music-related organizations including the Organists Charitable Trust, The British Institute of Organ Studies, The On Organ Fund, and Bernstein in Chichester.
+He is a Fellow of the Royal College of Organists and the Royal School of Church Music, and received a Lambeth Doctorate from The Archbishop of Canterbury in 2005 in recognition of his service to the world of church music.
+Dr. Thurlow served as Chairman of the Friends of Cathedral Music from 1990 to 2002 and was appointed Vice-Chairman on his retirement as Chairman; he is currently Vice President of the Friends of Cathedral Music.
+He also served as President of the Cathedral Organists' Association in 1995/6.

 Other Trustees: